 Do-It-Yourself and carrier-managed SD-WAN sit on opposite ends of the WAN management spectrum.
-The DIY approach puts enterprises in control of their WAN.
+The of the DIY approach puts enterprises in control of their WAN.
 The carrier-managed approach abstracts away complexity.
 Each approach has its upsides, but for the majority of organizations, locking yourself in to either one of the extreme ends of the spectrum comes with suboptimal tradeoffs.

 Co-managed SD-WAN strikes a balance between the two approaches.
 This tends to be a better fit for the realities of the modern WAN.
 Being able to have the ability to self-service things like security policies while abstracting away infrastructure patching and maintenance is a much better paradigm to operate from.

 Of course, making an informed decision on what works best for you requires exploring the pros and cons of the different methods.
+No matter how much SD-WAN services seem to be the greatest option and stand out among others.
+You will want to consider both pros and cons before jumping in and make up your mind.

 The pros and cons of DIY SD-WAN